SAMMISolutions/docs/doc_posts/_commands-misc/alert-message.md

 num: 7
 ---

-Shows a small yellow alert message at the bottom of SAMMI.
+Shows a small yellow alert message at the bottom of SAMMI Core.

 | Box Name | Type | Description |
 |-------|--------|--------